ronrest/deep_ready/openai/openai_ubuntu/README.md

-# Automated script for setting up OpenAI Universe on Ubuntu (14.04 abd 16.04)
+# Automated script for setting up OpenAI Universe on Ubuntu (14.04 and 16.04)
 By: Ronny Restrepo

 ## USAGE: